 We use a variety of technologies to analyse usage behaviour and evaluate the associated data, in order to improve our website.
 In particular, the collected data may include the IP address of the device, the date and the time of access, the cookie identifier, the device identifier for mobile devices, as well as technical data about the browser and operating system.

 This data is processed for marketing purposes, for instance to display individualised advertising messages.
-The legal grounds for this form of processing are set out in Art.
-6 paragraph 1 sentence 1 point f GDPR.
+Before using these cookies and comparable technologies, you will be given the opportunity to adjust the settings via our cookie banner in order to consent to the use of the respective cookies.
+You can change your consent at any time in the settings of the cookie banner and withdraw your consent.
+The legal grounds for this form of processing are set due to your consent after Art.
+6 paragraph 1 sentence 1 point a GDPR.
 In the section below, we will describe these technologies and the providers used in this context.

 Our website uses Google Analytics, a web analysis service by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Irland („Google“).
 In addition, our website uses Google Ads conversion tracking and Ads remarketing and Google Signals, which are also services by Google.